abumq/residue/README.md

  * Amazon Linux AMI 2016.03

 # Compatibility And Integration
 No matter what language is your application written in, residue is compatible and can be used as central logging server.
 All you need is client library.
-You can either write your own using [CLIENT_DEVELOPMENT.md](/docs/CLIENT_DEVELOPMENT.md) guidelines or use existing one.
+You can either write your own using [CLIENT_DEVELOPMENT.md](/docs/CLIENT_DEVELOPMENT.md) guidelines or use [one of the existing ones](https://github.com/search?q=topic%3Aresidue-client+org%3Amuflihun&type=Repositories).

-C++: If your application is written in C++ you can use [CLIENT_API.md](/docs/CLIENT_API.md) to start integrating.
-If you're already using Easylogging++ or similar logging library (that supports `LOG` helper macros) in your application, integration can be done in no more than 2 minutes.

-Java: A very massive commercial application that has multiple dependencies and modules and it was using Log4J logging library took us no more than half hour to fully replace existing library with [residue java client library](https://github.com/muflihun/residue-java).

 We're also actively working on client libraries for residue in other languages.
-Please feel free to contribute.
+Please feel free to [contribute](/CONTRIBUTING.md).

 # Build Matrix